-A minimum deposit of 40% of the full course fee is payable to reserve an offered place, if the place cannot be taken due to visa restrictions a minimum of £200 will be deducted from the deposit to cover administration charges.
-All fees are payable on commencement of the course and any instalment arrangements must be agreed in advance by the Group Financial Controller.
+A minimum deposit of 50% of the full course fee is payable to reserve an offered place, if the place cannot be taken due to personal reasons or visa restrictions a minimum of £200 will be deducted from the deposit to cover administration charges.
+All fees are payable on commencement of the course and any instalment arrangements must be agreed in advance by the Head of Finance.